opentensor/developer-docs/docs/evm-tutorials/transfer-between-two-h160-accounts.md

 # Transfer Between Two H160 Accounts

-The complete code for this example is located in file [examples/transfer-h160-to-h160.js](examples/transfer-h160-to-h160.js).
+The complete code for this example is located in file `examples/transfer-h160-to-h160.js` (ADD LINK).

 ## Prerequisite